 Charming, resilient and streetwise, Santiago’s canines can be found in just about every plaza, park and playground.
 Unlike in many countries we’ve visited though, these street dogs are remarkably comfortable around people and, more often than not, are curious and friendly.

 On talking to locals, we discovered this is probably because in Chile, the concept of quiltros is that they are ‘nobody’s dogs and everybody’s dogs.’
 In other words, they are cared for by the community.
-It certainly seemed to be the case; we often saw locals providing street dogs with food, playtime, cuddles, even coats.
+It certainly seemed to be the case; we often saw locals providing street dogs with food, playtime, cuddles, and even coats.

 Of course, there are still questions about veterinary care and overall quality of life, but the city’s dogs are nevertheless an intrinsic part of the Santiago experience.
 So please keep an eye out for them and if you’re a dog lover, unleash some love and dog biscuits on them.